Showering with a New Tattoo

-You must remember that your new tattoo is essentially an open wound and therefore needs to be treated with utmost care at all times during the healing process.
+You must remember that your new tattoo is essentially an open wound, and therefore needs to be treated with utmost care at all times during the healing process.

-How to Correctly Shower with a New Tattoo
+How to Shower with a New Tattoo Correctly

 Follow the steps below to make sure that you don’t damage your tattoo in the shower:

-1) Set Water Temperature and Power
+1. Set Water Temperature and Power

 Do not get in a hot shower with a new tattoo.
 Your skin will be extremely sensitive and the hot water will cause pain and stinging to the area, as well as possibly causing the area to swell more than it already has done.

-2) Wet the Tattoo
+2. Wet the Tattoo

 Very carefully dampen the tattooed area with the shower water.
-Never apply water directly onto the tattoo with the shower-head.
+Never apply water directly onto the tattoo with the showerhead.

-3) Gently Clean the Tattoo
+3. Gently Clean the Tattoo

-4) Quickly Get out of the Shower
+4. Quickly Get out of the Shower

-5) Dry Your Tattoo
+5. Dry Your Tattoo

-Be very careful not to dry the area with the towel you normally use to dry yourself after a shower.
+Be very careful not to dry the area with the towel you normally use to dry yourself with after a shower.

 You are welcome to dry the rest of your body with this towel but either let the tattooed area air-dry naturally, or blot it dry with a paper towel.

-Remember that your tattoo is still an open wound and your regular towel is likely to contain many types of various germs and bacteria that are dangerous to your tattoo and can potentially cause an infection.
+Remember that your tattoo is still an open wound and your regular towel is likely to contain many types of various germs and bacteria that are dangerous to your wound, and can potentially cause an infection.

-6) Moisturize the Area / Apply Lotion
+6. Moisturize the Area / Apply Lotion